jxxcarlson/elm-markdown/README.md

 Links to live demos:

 - [simplest](https://jxxcarlson.github.io/app/mathMarkdownLive/)
+- [simple](https://jxxcarlson.github.io/app/mathMarkdownSimple/) — includes export to MiniLaTeX.
 - [markdown.minilatex.app](https://markdown.minilatex.app)

-**NOTE:** This package is still evolving relatively rapidly.
+**NOTE:** This package is still evolving.
 I regret publishing so many updates, but I am using it in several apps, and this is the only way I know how to encapsulate the complexity, work with the CI build systems, and keep my sanity